Learn how to wrap, freeze and thaw cakes and other baked goods so you can enjoy them whenever you’d like!

 How to Freeze Cake

 When ready to use, remove from the freezer and loosen the aluminum foil and plastic wrap.
-Let your cake layers defrost completely in the fridge before stacking and decorating.
+Let your frozen cake layers defrost completely in the fridge before stacking and decorating.

 If your cake is already decorated, place your cake in the freezer, unwrapped, for at least 4 hours.
 This will ensure that your cake and frosting freeze solid and will prevent you from damaging any decorations.

 Once frozen solid, remove the cake from the freezer and wrap securely in plastic wrap, then in aluminum foil.
-This should help keep your cake fresh for at least a couple weeks.
+This should help keep your cake fresh for at least a couple of weeks.
 A day before serving, loosen the aluminum foil and plastic wrap and let it defrost in the fridge overnight.